 The clay bar removes everything off the surface of your vehicle, rendering the paint smooth.
 Start by kneading it into a flat wafer, using a lubricant.
 Some scratches are below the surface and require a compound.
 A compound paint cleaner needs to be worked into the finish and can sometimes require a 2nd, 3rd, or even 4th application.
 Some scratches are too severe and only a paint touch-up will repair them.

 This step is optional, but really enhances the colour and protects all the hard work you just put in.
 Polish can be applied by hand if you don’t have a dual-action polisher.
 Simply follow the application directions on the product label.

 Wax protects your car from UV rays and contaminants and is available in a carnauba or polymer form and each has its benefits.
 The choice between using carnauba or polymer wax is up to you, but some car enthusiasts claim the showroom shine of carnauba is worth the higher price point.

 If your car is relatively clean or you don’t have the time to follow these steps, a one-step cleaner wax may be the best choice for you.
 After rinsing and washing your car as outlined above, apply the cleaner wax with a clean cloth.

 It’s best to stay away from Windex and other household glass cleaners as they contain ammonia which can damage a car’s window tint.
 An automotive window cleaner will give you better results.

 9. Wash the wheels

-Again, use a product that has been specifically formulated for your type of wheel or use an acid-free, pH balanced aluminum wheel cleaner that’s safe for use on all type of wheels.
+Again, use a product that has been specifically formulated for your type of wheel or use an acid-free, pH-balanced aluminum wheel cleaner that’s safe for use on all types of wheels.